Key Takeaways

 St George’s University Hospitals

-- Key Physicians: Pinas-Carrillo, Bhide, Thilaganathan
+- Key Physicians: Pinas-Carrillo, Bhide, Thilaganathan; Triple-P technique originated by Chandraharan42

 - 50 patients, 100% uterine preservation, 0 hysterectomies — one of the most remarkable published outcomes in PAS surgery23